thomasdeppisch/eMagLS/README.md

 This repository depends on the [Spherical Harmonic Transform Library](https://github.com/polarch/Spherical-Harmonic-Transform) and uses a publicly accessible [HRIR set](https://zenodo.org/record/3928297) for demonstration purposes.
 It further uses an excerpt of an em32 recording from the [3D-MARCo library](https://zenodo.org/record/3477602).
 Files from external sources are subject to their corresponding licenses.

 ## Changelog
+- Update `testEMagLs.m` to yield reference names including the status of the diffuseness constraint</br>
+(rename the respective reference rendering filter files)
 - Fix `getEMagLs2Filters.m` when applying the diffuseness constraint
 ### 2023-03-31
 - Update functions to use a transition frequency of at least 1 kHz (this makes a difference only for SH order 1)